Why I’ll Never Understand Our Culture’s Obsession With Cars

 My Father’s flying Jaguar

 There’s only one car in my life that I’ve ever truly loved.
 And it was a Jaguar: my father’s beat-up, black, secondhand Jaguar that took flight when you pushed the unmarked button on the walnut dashboard.
 I was convinced that car could fly.
-And on one crisp February morning when the sweet fragrance of daffodils had taunted us with spring’s delicious treasures, my father casually spoke about flying his Jaguar over the schoolyard during recess.
+And one crisp February morning when the sweet fragrance of daffodils had teased us with a whiff of spring, my father casually spoke about flying his Jaguar over the schoolyard during recess.
 So I rounded up every gullible kid I could find, lined them up by the cyclone fence, and we waited—watching for signs of winged, black, funky elegance streaking across winter’s sapphire sky.
 He never showed.

 Of course, I forgave him for that.
 Who could be angry?
 Our little game created a memory the two of us would never forget.
 And I’ll always remember the anticipation and excitement I felt when my father’s hand would reach for the fly-mode button: “No, Daddy, please don’t push the button, not today!”
 I believed in the magic of the flying Jaguar.
 I still do.